sahniaditya007/ai-interviewer/README.md

-# AI Excel Interviewer
+# AI Interviewer

-An interactive web app that generates unique Microsoft Excel interview questions, evaluates user answers with AI, and provides detailed feedback—all in real time.
+An interactive web app that generates unique interview questions, evaluates user answers with AI, and provides detailed feedback—all in real time.

 ## Features